 From salad to beer, chutney to body lotion, when we source products for our stores, one of our guiding principles has always been to look as locally as possible.
+In fact, the last time we checked (year ending November 2020), 50% of the products on our shelves by cash value were sourced from within 50 miles of Bristol.
 But what is it about sourcing locally that, for us, ranks right up there with organic and ethical?

 Fundamentally, prioritising local supply chains – especially when it comes to food – means prioritising resilience.
 Resilient supply chains are strong in times of crisis; they protect the people involved – from the producers right through to the consumers; and they seek to minimise their impact on the precious resources our planet provides.